madjake/FirstPersonAdventureCamera/README.md

 ## Why

-It can be a lot more immersive as scale and detail is a lot easier to notice!+
+It can be a lot more immersive as scale and detail is a lot easier to notice!